Random matrix ensembles and integrable differential identities: Introduction

-The approach we follow below builds upon a celebrated conjecture of Witten~\cite{Witten} -- proved by Kontsevich~\cite{Kontsevich} -- implying that the partition function of a Hermitian random matrix model is identified with the $\tau$-function of a particular solution of the KdV hierarchy.
+The approach we follow below builds upon a celebrated conjecture of Witten~\cite{Witten}, proved by Kontsevich~\cite{Kontsevich}, implying that the partition function of a Hermitian random matrix model is identified with the $\tau$-function of a particular solution of the KdV hierarchy.
 The extensive body of results obtained by Adler and van Moerbeke starting from the mid 1990s (see e.g.~\cite{vanM_Toda_orthogonal,vanMoerbeke2000,Adler1999ThePL,adler2002}) further established that the Witten-Kontsevich theorem is a manifestation of the universal integrable structure encoded in the algebraic structure of random matrix ensembles.
-For instance, for a general class of Hermitian matrix ensembles of the form \eqref{intro:Zn}, Adler and van Moerbeke showed that a suitable factorisation of the moments matrix yields the Lax matrix evaluated on a particular solution of the Toda and KP hierarchies.
-Equivalently, one can say that the partition function of the Hermitian matrix ensemble of the form~\eqref{intro:Zn} corresponds to the $\tau$-function of a particular solution of the Toda and KP hierarchies.
-Similar studies on symmetric matrix ensembles led to the discovery of the Pfaff lattice, an integrable hierarchy the $\tau$-function of which coincides, up to a scaling factor, with the partition function~\cite{Adler1999ThePL,adler2002}.
+For instance, for a general class of {unitary} ensembles~{with partition function} of the form \eqref{intro:Zn}, Adler and van Moerbeke showed that a suitable factorisation of the moments matrix yields the Lax matrix {of the Toda hierarchy}, evaluated {for} a particular solution.
+Equivalently, one can say that the {sequence of partition functions $\{Z^{(2)}_{n}(\mathbf{t}) \}_{n \in \mathbb{N}}$ for the unitary ensemble~\eqref{intro:Zn} is identified (up to a constant factor) with the $\tau$-function of a particular solution to the Toda hierarchy}. {A similar analysis for the orthogonal ensemble shows that the sequence of partition functions $\{Z^{(1)}_{2n}(\mathbf{t}) \}_{n \in \mathbb{N}}$ is identified with the $\tau$-function of a novel integrable hierarchy referred to as Pfaff lattice}~\cite{Adler1999ThePL,adler2002}.

-Below, we are mainly concerned with the partition function and the Lax equations for the unitary and orthogonal ensembles.
-We shall see that the integrable structure of the orthogonal ensemble in connection with the Pfaff lattice presents a higher level of complexity.
-In fact, the Lax equation contains infinitely many order parameters, unlike the case of the unitary ensemble, associated to the Toda lattice, where the Lax equations contain two order parameters only.
-A classical result by Weyl~\cite{Meh2004, Weyl} allows us to reduce the partition function~\eqref{intro:Zn}, for both unitary and orthogonal ensembles, to the so-called $\beta-$integral
+{Our study below will be specifically concerned with the partition function and the Lax equations for the unitary and orthogonal ensembles}.
+We shall see that the integrable structure of the orthogonal ensemble in connection with the Pfaff lattice presents a higher level of complexity compared to the case of the unitary ensemble.
+The Lax matrix of the Toda lattice is tridiagonal and symmetric, and provides two sets of order parameters for the unitary ensemble.
+The Lax matrix for the Pfaff lattice is { a Hessenberg matrix, i.e. lower triangular with one non-trivial upper diagonal,} featuring an infinite set of order parameters for the orthogonal ensemble.
+A comparison between the forms of the two Lax matrices is shown in Table~\ref{tab:even}.
+A classical result by Weyl~\cite{Meh2004, Weyl} allows us to reduce the partition function~\eqref{intro:Zn}, for both {$(\mathcal{H}_n, \omega)$ and $(\mathcal{S}_n,\omega)$}, to {a} so-called $\beta$-integral